 Now that we've covered some of the important overall planning questions, let's look at some practical aspects to your garden.
 Here are some more questions to ask yourself, as well as ideas and tips to keep in mind:

 Do you want lighting in your garden?

 Years ago, it wasn't especially fashionable to have lighting in a garden, but nowadays it has become a popular trend.
 With the advent of LED's, the cost of having lights in your garden (i.e. energy usage) is significantly reduced, and you can have day-night sensors and/or remote-control systems to turn them on.
 Adding lighting to your garden makes a significant difference to your home, allowing you to enjoy your garden spaces in the evening and at night.
 Here are some benefits provided by well-placed lighting:

 - allows you to use your garden at night

-- allows you to add focal lights for important structural elements such as trees, water-features, pots and statues
+- allows you to add accent lighting for important focal areas, such as trees, water features, planters, or statues

 - provides additional security